dwov/IoT_temperature_monitor/README.md

 # Computer setup

 ## Programming the Raspberry Pi Pico WH
-To develop and run the code on the Raspberry Pi Pico on a Windows computer using Visual Studio Code, you will need to:
+To develop and run the code on the Raspberry Pi Pico, specifically on a Windows computer (I don't have access to other operating system at this moment) using Visual Studio Code, you will need to:
 1. **Download and Install [Node.js LTS](https://Nodejs.org/en/)**
 2. **Download and Install [Visual Studio Code](https://code.visualstudio.com/Download)**
-3. **Download and Install Pymakr**
+3. **Download and Install Pymakr from extensions in VS Code**

 ![bild](Images/pymakr_install.png)